malienist/lupo/README.md

 ## Download
 Download all the DLLs from this repo.
+You also need all the VC++ dependencies, the easiest way to do that is to install Visual Studio (Community version works) and select all the C++ components.

 ## Usage
 Using the tool is very easy.
 It works in this way: